PickNikRobotics/abb_ros2/docs/README.md

 </VCConfiguration>
 ```

 Change ROS2_COMPUTER_IP to the IP of the ROS2 computer.
 Up to 10 IP addresses can be whitelisted by adding additional `<host ip="..."/>` lines.
+Restart RobotStudio after the update.

 See [this forum post](https://forums.robotstudio.com/discussion/12082/using-robotwebservices-to-access-a-remote-virtual-controller) for more details.